anthonyleeqy/josh/README.md

 docker-compose -f docker/docker-compose-jupyter.yml up
 ```

-6. File transfer
+6. File Transfer

    Use FileZilla to transfer configuration file to virtual machine or cloud.

-7. Analyze trading results
+7. Trading Results Analysis

    From time to time, use the strategy_analysis.ipynb file to analyze and visualize trading results.
 Strategy needs constant update and analysis based on market conditions.